Robdel12/DropKick/readme.md

 - dk.**select**( *elem*, *disabled* )

-  - `elem` - *node/integer* The Dropkick option or Index of an option to select
+  - `elem` - *node/integer/string* The Dropkick option, index of an option, or value of an option to select
   - `disabled` - *boolean* Allow the selecting of disabled options

   Selects an option from the list.